 - Individual Professional Development Workbook- 40 hours= 1 unit

-For students in the College of Arts and Sciences, one semester hour of internship credit requires a minimum of 40 hours of work over a number of days appropriate to the specific internship setting, to be determined by the faculty mentor in collaboration with the on-site supervisor.
+For students in the College of Arts and Sciences, one semester hour of internship credit requires a minimum of 40 hours of work over a number of days appropriate to the specific internship setting to be determined by the faculty mentor in collaboration with the on-site supervisor.
 For students in the Love School of Business and School of Communications, one semester hour of internship credit requires a minimum of 80 hours of work at the internship.

 Individualized Professional Development Experience Workbook

 These are non-credit bearing experiences with 40 hours equating to 1 unit that take place in a professional workplace.
 The number of hours per day is determined by the staff supervisor in conjunction with the on-site supervisor.

 - Completion of departmental prerequisites

 The university does not award retroactive credit.
 Students must be registered for academic credit or ELR units at the time they are working their internship hours.

 - Designated service-learning course = 1 unit or 4 credit hours